poult-lab/daily-word/english_words_ learning.md

 06.domestic  [dəˈmestɪk] /abroad  [əˈbrɔːd]

-domestic affairs/politics. [adj] "of or inside a particular country; not foreign or international"
+[adj]  domestic affairs/politics. "of or inside a particular country; not foreign or international"

-domestic appliances.[adj] "used in the home; connected with the home or family"
+[adj] domestic appliances. "used in the home; connected with the home or family"

 07.contemporary  [kənˈtemprəri]

-[adj] We have no contemporary account of the battle.  "belonging to the same time"
+[adj] We have no contemporary account of the battle.  "belonging to the same time/同一时代的"

 [adj] life in contemporary Britain.  "belonging to the present time"